-It was just announced that the Safe Food for Canadians Regulations (SFCR) will come into force on January 15, 2019.
+The Safe Food for Canadians Regulations (SFCR) has came into effect January 15, 2019.
 The regulations target food businesses, including exporters and importers and focus on the implementation of preventive controls to manage food safety risks.
 The SFCR are based on the CODEX Alimentarius General Principles of Food Hygiene standard (CAC/RCP 1-1969).

 Sirocco Consulting will help you successfully develop your PCP to meet CFIA requirements.
 Karine Lawrence, Master of Food Science, Certified Canadian HACCP Professional (CCHP), has helped the food industry with the development and validation of food safety plans for 20 years.
 She is also a certified SQF trainer and Lead FSPCA instructor (human food).